olehs/sodium-native-nodejs-mobile/README.md

 - Does not support other operating systems other than Android and iOS
 - We patch the build script for iOS, to exclude Simulator architectures and armv7

+## Unique to this branch (vivafoundation)

+- Minimum iOS version is 11.0.0
+- Upgraded to the latest libsodium-stable as submodule
+- Merged in latest sodium-native changes

 ## Versioning

 We will follow the convention of having the same SemVer code as the official sodium-native, but with a suffix `-X` (where `X` is a number).
 For instance, `sodium-native-nodejs-mobile@2.4.2-3` is the `3`rd version of this library that is equivalent to `sodium-native@2.4.2`.